con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Unstained, devoid of passion, passionless,[^98-1]
 Controlling humours, free from every illness,
-Fully awake, by nature most awakened,
+By nature most awakened, fully awake,
-Omniscient, all knowing, and most supreme, (98)
+Omniscient, knowing everything, supreme, (98)

 [^98-1]: The names translated here as 'devoid of passion' and 'passionless' point toward the *guṇa* of *rajas*, from the triad of *sattva* (light/goodness), *rajas* (passion/energy), and *tamas* (darkness/inertia).
 This connection also suits the two names given in 98b, which connote freedom from disease related to the three humours (which are in turn based on the three *guṇa*s).
 The Tibetan translation of the word *rajas* (i.e., *rdul*), while also referring to the *guṇa* in a technical context, can equally imply either a minute particle or a fault (*nyes rkyon*).

-Beyond reality as consciousness,
+Beyond cognition as reality,
 Pristine awareness, bearing non-dual form,
-Free from conceptualisation, effortless,
+Beyond conceptualisation, effort-free,
-Acting as all buddhas of all three times, (99)
+Acting as buddhas do in every age, (99)

-Buddha, with no beginning and no end,
+The Buddha, endless and beginningless,
-Primordial buddha, free from sequence,
+The Buddha at the start, devoid of sequence,
 With wisdom as his only eye, stainless,
-With wisdom as his body, *tathāgata*, (100)
+*Tathāgata*, with wisdom as his body, (100)

-Sovereign of all language, the great debater,
+Sovereign of every language, great debater,
-The king of discourse, the best of orators,
+The king of discourse, best of orators,
-The best and greatest among communicators,
+The best and greatest of communicators,
-The unassailable, the lion of speech, (101)
+The unassailable, lion of speech,  (101)

-Seeing in all directions, true delight,
+With sight of all directions, true delight,
 With garlands of fierce energy, most handsome,
-Most radiant, lustre, the endless knot,[^102-1]
+The endless knot,[^102-1] most radiant, great lustre,
 With shining rays in hand, providing light; (102)

 [^102-1]: Alternatively, Mañjuśrī is 'Śrī's beloved' (*śrīvatsa*).
 According to Vailāsavajra, a mark which has the shape of a so-called endless knot is situated uniquely at the hearts of buddhas. Śrīvatsa is also a common epithet for Viṣṇu and the mark on his chest.

-Supreme and great physician, eminent,
+The best of great physician, eminent,
-Unparalleled in getting rid of pain,
+Unequalled in alleviating of pain,
-A tree that's rich with every medicine,
+A tree providing every medicine,
-Arch enemy against all maladies, (103)
+The foe opposing every malady, (103)

-The crown jewel of the triple world, lovely,
+The crowning jewel of all three worlds, lovely,
-A shining star cluster, most glorious,
+A bright star cluster, ever glorious,
-The end of space in all the ten directions,
+The end of space in all its ten directions,
 Hoisting on high the Dharma's victory flag, (104)

-Sharing one large umbrella with all beings,
+Sharing one large umbrella with the world,
 His *maṇḍala* being love and empathy,
-The glorious lotus lord of the dance,[^105-1]
+The lotus lord of dance,[^105-1] most glorious,
-Omnipresent with his jewel parasol, (105)
+Pervading with his precious parasol, (105)

 [^105-1]: Padmanarteśvara, a name commonly associated with Lokeśvara.

-The great fierce energy of all buddhas,
+The energy most fierce of all the buddhas,
-Who possess the bodies of all buddhas,
+Bearing a body shared by all the buddhas,
-The great union enjoyed with all buddhas,
+Supreme union enjoyed with all the buddhas,
-The teaching unique to all buddhas, (106)
+The single teaching taught by all the buddhas, (106)

 Most glorious with Vajraratna's blessing,
-The sovereign ruler of Sarvaratna,
+The highest sovereign lord of Sarvaratna,
-The master of Sarvalokeśvara,
+The ruler of Sarvalokeśvara,
 Supreme monarch of Sarvavajradhara, (107)

-The ultimate mind of Sarvabuddha,[^108-1]
+The mind most excellent of Sarvabuddha,[^108-1]
 Residing in the mind of every buddha,
-For every buddha being their great body,
+The greatest body borne by every buddha,
-As well for each buddha their sweet speech, (108)
+The lovely speech enriching every buddha, (108)

 [^108-1]: Vilāsavajra appears to treat Vajraratna and so on (i.e. the names in verse 107–108a) as proper names, and he, as Vimalamitra does too, identifies them with, respectively, Akṣobhya, Ratnasambhava, Amitābha, Amoghasiddhi, and Vairocana.

-Magnificent light from the vajra sun,
+The scorching brightness of the vajra sun,
-With stainless beams streamed from the vajra moon,
+With stainless lustre from the vajra moon,
 Great passion of the passion-free and others,
-With blazing rays of variegated colours, (109)
+With blazing rays of colours variegated, (109)

 The vajra posture of the perfect Buddha,
-Upholder of the Buddha's Dharma for beings,
+Retaining for all beings the Buddha's Dharma,
-Most glorious, born from the lotus Buddha,
+Most glorious, born of the lotus Buddha,
-The Omniscient One's knowledge treasurer, (110)
+Omniscient being's awareness treasurer, (110)

 Sovereign, controller of varied illusions,
 The greatest master of the Buddha's spells,
 He is Vajratikṣṇa, the mighty sword,
 Completely pure, the ultimate syllable; (111)

 With vajra-Dharma as his great weapon
 While on the Great Vehicle—pain's remedy,